 We implemented our 2003 Plan in February 2003, and it was amended and approved by our stockholders in 2005.
 Our board of directors has delegated the administration of the 2003 Plan to our compensation committee.
-The 2003 Plan provides for the for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock, and other stock-based awards.
+The 2003 Plan provides for the grant of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock, and other stock-based awards.
 The 2003 Plan also permits the payment of cash awards.
 Our employees, officers, directors and consultants are eligible to receive awards under our 2003 Plan.
 As of June 30, 2013, we have only granted stock options under the 2003 Plan.

-In the event of changes in our capital structure, our compensation committee will make appropriate adjustments to the number of shares reserved for issuance under the 2003 Plan, the number of shares underlying by each outstanding option or stock purchase agreement, the repurchase prices, the number of options that may be granted to any individual and/or the class of shares issuable and the terms of any stock appreciation right.
+In the event of changes in our capital structure, our compensation committee will make appropriate adjustments to the number of shares reserved for issuance under the 2003 Plan, the number of shares underlying by each outstanding option or stock purchase agreement, the exercise price or purchase price under each outstanding option or stock purchase agreement, the repurchase prices, the number of options that may be granted to any individual and/or the class of shares issuable and the terms of any stock appreciation right.